B+ TREE: Search, Insert and Delete Operations

 The following algorithm is applicable while deleting an element from the B+ Tree:

-• Firstly, we need to locate a leaf entry in the Tree that is holding the key and pointer. , delete the leaf entry from the Tree if the Leaf fulfills the exact conditions of record deletion.
+• Firstly, we need to locate a leaf entry in the Tree that is holding the key and pointer, then delete the leaf entry from the Tree if the leaf fulfills the exact conditions of record deletion.

-• The other linked nodes on the right and left can vacate any entries then move them to the Leaf.
-If these criteria is not fulfilled, then they should combine the leaf node and its linked node in the tree hierarchy.
+• The other linked nodes on the right and left can vacate any entries and then move them to the leaf.
+If these criteria are not fulfilled, then they should combine the leaf node and its linked node in the tree hierarchy.

 Delete Operation

-The example above illustrates the procedure to remove an element from the B+ Tree of a specific order.
+The example above illustrates the procedure to remove an element from a B+ Tree of a specific order.

 • Firstly, the exact locations of the element to be deleted are identified in the Tree.